Martial Arts - The Basics of Judo

 individuals.
 This particular martial art is also unique in

-sense that even the elderly often enjoy practicing it on a daily basis.
+the sense that even seniors often enjoy practicing it on a daily basis.

 Judo also helps students learn and develop respect and self

 discipline.
-It offers the chance to learn self confidence,
+It offers the student a chance to learn self confidence,

 leadership skills, power, flexibility, and physical prowess.